TshidisoMofokeng/acad_web/content/authors/admin/_index.md

 superuser: true
 ---

-Tshidiso is an aspiring economist who currently holds a undergraduate degree at the University of Pretoria in BCom Econometrics.
+Tshidiso is an aspiring economist who currently holds an undergraduate degree at the University of Pretoria in BCom Econometrics.
 He has also recently completed a 10 week exchange student program at Fordham University in Emerging Markets and Country Risk Analysis within the field of International Political Economy & Development in New York.
 {style="text-align: justify;"}